ulims/GoNest/docs/CLI_GUIDE.md

 $ gonest --help
 ```

-> **Note**: We need to clone the repository first because Go's `go install` command works with local modules.
+> **Note**: The one-line installer handles everything automatically.
+For manual installation, we need to clone the repository first because Go's `go install` command works with local modules.
 This is the standard approach for Go CLI tools and provides the same developer experience as `npm install -g @nestjs/cli`.

 #### **2. Alternative: Build from Source**
 ```bash